On image ideals of nice and quasi-nice derivations over a UFD: Structure of for strictly -quasi-nice derivations

 The next proposition shows that we can remove the condition ``$DX_1$ is irreducible'' from Proposition \ref{plinth_quasi} when $R$ is a DVR. \begin{prop} Let $(R,p)$ be a {\rm DVR} with parameter $p$ and $B=R[X_1,X_2]$.
 Let $D$ be an irreducible $R$-lnd on $B$, which is not fixed point free.
-If $D^2X_1=0$, then $I_1=(DX_1)A$. \end{prop}
+Suppose $A={\rm Ker}(D)$.
+If $DX_1 \in R$ and $DX_2=-f^{\prime}(X_1)$, where $f(X_1)$ is a polynomial in $X_1$ with degree $d$ and leading coefficient $f_d$, then we have the following.